Finding the Right Fit: Purchase Loan Options

 - Regardless of the loan being conforming or nonconforming, conventional loans can be used on a primary, secondary, or an investment property purchase.
 There are certain requirements conventional loan applicants need to meet like a debt-to-income ratio (DTI) of 43% or lower.
 Click here to learn more about the steps, qualifications, and benefits of a conventional loan.

 - Jumbo Loans

 - A jumbo loan is a form of a non-conforming conventional loan.
 Jumbo loans are non-conforming due to higher credit score, down payment, and debt-to-income ratio (DTI) requirements.
-Jumbo loan applicants need a credit score of at least 700, a DTI ratio of 45% or lower, a down payment between 10 – 20%, and significant assets either in cash or in saving accounts.
+Jumbo loan applicants need a credit score of at least 680, a DTI ratio of 45% or lower, a down payment of at least 10%, and increased assets either in cash or in saving accounts.

 - Jumbo loans are great for borrowers wishing to purchase a home beyond the price range of conforming loan limits.
 Click here to dig deeper into the world of jumbo loans.

 - ARM Loans